jbraeuer/backup-gitbucket/Readme.markdown

 The script works fine for me, but it currently lacks proper error-reporting.
 (Pull requests welcome.)

+# Tests?

+I currently play with rspec.
+Execute the tests with `rspec spec --color --format doc`

 # What is the License?

 Licensed under Apache License Version 2.0.